Igalia/wpewebkit.org/about/architecture.md

 ## Input events handling

-<p class="leadin">In a traditional WebKit port, the provided widget usually also handles input
+<p>In a traditional WebKit port, the provided widget usually also handles input
 (keyboard, mouse, touch) events and is in charge of relaying them to the internal WebKit input handling components.</p>